leejoonli/code-every-day/log.md

 ## Thoughts

 Did a basic for loop and conditional.
 There're solutions that are 1-2 lines long and I didn't know that there's basically a formula to solve this challenge.

+# Day 176 (8/29/2022)

+## Kubernetes

+Started to learn about Kubernetes.

+## Thoughts

+Learned about the use of Kubernetes and why it is used, basic structure of kubernetes, and commands from the kubectl command list.
+Kubernetes is a container orchestration tool which emphasizes the usage of containers and microservices over monolith design.
+It is made up of master nodes and worker nodes.
+The master node contains the important processes that enable kubernetes like the api server(entrypoint), scheduler(where to put pods), controller manager(manage the status of nodes), and the etcd(key value storage/database backup for cluster).
+The worker nodes contain pods which are abstractions over containers, each pod has a service so the pods can communicate with each other, container runtime which run the containers(docker) and the worker node commands(kubelet), ConfigMap(external configuration of application), and Secret(used to store secret data/environmental variables).
+Minikube is a software that "containerizes" the master and worker node in one node to run it on a machine.
+Kubectl is the command line commands that you can run on the terminal to execute the master node processes.
+Also, went over the CRUD functionality of kubectl and learned about deployments, pods, replicasets, logs, and editing deployment yaml files.